qbalsdon/pico_rgb_keypad_hid/README.md

 1. Do a basic installation
 1. Copy all my python scripts, including `code.py` to the `CIRCUITPY/` directory
 1. Put your custom keypad configurations into the `CIRCUITPY/keyconfig` directory
-1. Choose which configurations you want in [line 38][LINE38] of `code.py`, and use the 16th (bottom-right most) button to switch between them
+1. Choose which configurations you want in [line 32][LINE32] of `code.py`
+1. Assign a method for triggering the `swapLayout()` method.
+This could be a `EVENT_EXTRA_LONG_PRESS` of a certain key.
+I have opted to enable a different button entirely, wired to the screen I have attached.

 ### keypad configurations